Glass-like anomalies and unconventional thermoelectric transport in chimney ladder crystals: Glass-like thermal conductivity

-Following \cite{KRIVCHIKOV2015141}, we model the thermal conductivity using a combination of the Debye-Peierls relaxation time model \cite{peierls1955quantum} and the Cahill-Pohl model \cite{cpmodel} (see \textit{End Matter} for details).
-Our results, shown in Fig.~\ref{fig:3}(c), confirm that the Debye-Peierls contribution alone fails to accurately capture the trend of the experimental data, particularly at high temperatures.
-In contrast, consistent with observations in molecular crystals \cite{KRIVCHIKOV2015141}, a combined model provides a significantly better fit, reproducing the data with good accuracy.
+These results show that the Debye--Peierls contribution alone fails to capture the experimental trend, particularly at high temperatures.
+In contrast, in line with observations in molecular crystals \cite{KRIVCHIKOV2015141}, the combined model provides a substantially improved description, reproducing the data with good accuracy.

 In Fig.~\ref{fig:3}(c), we also present a theoretical estimate of the thermal conductivity $\kappa$ at $T=100$ K obtained from AIMD simulations (see SM for details).
 Including anharmonic effects through three-phonon interactions, we obtain a lattice thermal conductivity of $4.31$ W m$^{-1}$ K$^{-1}$ (yellow star symbol in Fig.~\ref{fig:3}(c)), which is slightly higher than the experimental value of $3.22$ W m$^{-1}$ K$^{-1}$.
 This discrepancy is likely due to the neglect of additional scattering mechanisms, such as electron–phonon interactions and grain boundary scattering.

 In the SM, we further analyze the frequency-dependent phonon group velocity and scattering rate.
 The maximum phonon group velocity reaches $5.27$ km s$^{-1}$; however, most phonon modes lie within the range $0$–$3$ km s$^{-1}$, particularly in the low- to medium-frequency regime that dominates heat transport.
 The scattering-rate-weighted average group velocity is only $0.60$ km s$^{-1}$, significantly lower than in high-$\kappa_l$ materials such as FeSi$_2$ ($1.26$ km s$^{-1}$ and $24.26$ W m$^{-1}$ K$^{-1}$ at 300 K) \cite{Zhao2017}.

 Overall, the intrinsically low lattice thermal conductivity of orthorhombic Ru$_2$Sn$_3$ can be primarily attributed to its low average phonon group velocity.